 • Served as a Sedona Chamber of Commerce Ambassador

 • Served as Treasurer of Southwest Public Recycling Association

 • Served on the Founding Committee and on the Board of the Verde Valley Wine Consortium

 • Founder with Kate Blevins and Rayna Griffin of Sedona Recycles Inc & served on the Board as Treasurer for close to 20 years

 • Founder and Director of Sedona Winefest in 2009, currently President of Sedona Fair Inc, its parent organization

-• Serves on the Board as Treasurer of the Arizona Housing Alliance
+• Served on the Board as Treasurer of the Arizona Housing Alliance

 The COVID-19 pandemic is a public health crisis like no other we have faced in our lifetimes.
 It has pervaded many if not all aspects of our lives and has changed the way we govern and will continue to do so until we succeed in finding effective treatments or vaccines.

 Without our health, our economy cannot function normally, and since the two are inextricably linked, we can only do our best to find an acceptable balance, which is a challenging and difficult task.
 Americans are innovative and resilient, and we will come through these extraordinary times by working together and emerge even stronger on the other side.